asentien/asentien/README.md

 - Come help us:
-- * by contributing to the codebase.
+- * by contributing to the codebase
-- * by creating a free asentien account.
+- * by creating a free asentien account
-- * by recommending asentien to others.
+- * by recommending asentien to others

 - You can reach us: